MemoQ Resources

 Merging multiple Excel tabs in one

 Lockits can be very messy, and performing imports for certain actions (such as creating a TM from existing data) can be time-consuming when said data is spread across dozens of tabs.
-To remedy that, I’ve compiled the following VBA macro, which will consolidate all the data from multiple tabs into a single tab.
-Follow the steps below:
+To that effect, the following VBA macro consolidates all the data from multiple tabs into a single tab.
+Follow the steps:

 • First off, you must ensure that all the data is in the same order across all tabs: for example, column A is always English, column B is always French, and so on.